Dev-hirookenji/Dev-hirookenji/README.md

 # 💫 About Me:
-🔭 I’m currently working on my personal portfolio<br>🤝 You can contact me at ferrer.markkenneth02@gmail.com<br>🌱 I’m currently learning TypeScript and React.js<br>💬 IT Gradwaiting student from Polytechnic University of the Philippines<br>⚡ Looking for a company that would help me to improve my development skills
+🔭 I’m currently working on my personal portfolio<br>🤝 You can contact me at ferrer.markkenneth02@gmail.com<br>🌱 I’m currently learning TypeScript and React.js<br>💬 IT gradwaiting student from Polytechnic University of the Philippines<br>⚡ Looking for a company that would help me to improve my development skills
 <br><br>
 <img alt="Coder GIF" height=250 width=350 src="https://physicsgurukul.files.wordpress.com/2019/02/character-1.gif" />